gcobb321/icloud3_v3_docs/docs/chapters/6_tools.md

-# Tools <!-- {docsify-ignore} -->
+# Tools {docsify-ignore}
 ##### Selected From: *Configure Devices & Sensors Menu*

-This screen can be used to change the iCloud3 Log Level, update the iCloud3 configuration files to correct errors, reset the configuration their default values, reload iCloud3, restart Home Assistant, etc.
+This screen can be used to change the iCloud3 Log Level, update the iCloud3 configuration files to correct errors, reset the configuration to their default values, reload iCloud3, restart Home Assistant, etc.

 ## Tools